-Montmartre (in front of the Sacré-Coeur)
+#3 Montmartre (in front of the Sacré-Coeur)

 Head up the steps of Montmartre towards the Sacré-Coeur and you’ll immediately see why many tourists and locals alike flock to Montmartre to catch the sunset.
 For, it offers the most magnificent views of the glowing Haussmannian rooftops spread out below you.
 J

 #4 Along the River Seine

 Picture this: Pretty in pink, the golden hour is reflected perfectly in the Seine.
 You can hear locals laughing in French, birds circling up overhead and you’re enjoying a nice glass of rosé bought at a local supermarket…

 Like the sound of this?
 Well, pack a picnic, grab a friend and head to the most popular spot for locals enjoying a picnic in Paris.
 From along the Seine on Île Saint Louis (next to Île de La Cité), you’ll find a spot to watch the sunset behind Notre Dame Cathedral.
 I also particularly enjoy watching the sunset in Paris from Pont Neuf, which paradoxically in spite of its name, is actually the oldest still standing bridge in the city.

 #5 Pont Alexandre III

 Often touted as ‘the most beautiful bridge in the world‘, Pont Alexandre III was built at the end of the 19th-Century and has continued to wow locals and visitors alike since its completion in 1900.
 Named after Tsar Alexander III (who had formed a strong alliance with the French a few years prior), it’s easily one of the best places to watch the sunset in Paris.